eliyahulevi/final_project/installations/Readme.txt

 installations:
 -------------

+IMPORTANAT: WHEREVER xxx_DIR IS MENTIONED IT DOES NOT MEAN LITERALY, JUST THE REFERENCE IN FUTURE USE
+		MEANING THE ACTUAL DIR COULD BE FOR EXAMPLE "c:\apache-derby-10.1.4"

 apache-tomcat (server):
 1. download the apache-tomcat.zip file
 2. extract to directory of your choice, call it TOMCAT_DIR, this dir will be required in eclipse->servers